NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 Use, if applicable, ``dem_geoid`` to convert the DEM to be relative to an ellipsoid.

-Open the desired images, the georeferenced image, the DEM, and the GCP file to be created in the GUI, as follows::
+Open the desired images, the orthoimage, the DEM, and the GCP file to be created in the GUI, as follows::

-    stereo_gui img1.tif img2.tif img3.tif georeferenced.tif \
+    stereo_gui img1.tif img2.tif img3.tif ortho.tif \
       --dem-file dem.tif --gcp-file output.gcp

-The georeferenced image must be after the images for which GCP will be created.
-If no georeferenced image exists, one can use the given DEM instead (and it can be hillshaded after loading to easier identify features).
+The orthoimage must be after the images for which GCP will be created.
+If no ortho image exists, one can use the given DEM instead (and it can be hillshaded after loading to easier identify features).

-The georeferenced image is only used to find the positions on the ground, which in turn are used to find the heights for the GCPs from the DEM.
+The orthoimage is only used to find the positions on the ground, which in turn are used to find the heights for the GCPs from the DEM.
 The interest points in the reference image are not saved to the GCP file.